shvchk/fallout-grub-theme/README.md

 Run the command sudo update grub
 Reboot

-If icons do not show beside their correct options, you need to edit your /etc/grub.d files.
+If icons do not show beside their correct options, you need to edit your /etc/grub.d files to include the --class entry for each distro.
+It may be easier just to disable each one and create your own layout in the 40_custom file instead.